ipld/ipld/docs/data-model/traversal.md

 You can think of Selectors as roughly like regexps for textual data, but made for IPLD graphs.

 Selectors are a form of [directed traversal](#directed-traversal).
-Accordingly, some selectors can cause the traversal to procede in a different order than a plain total traversal on the same data would have
+Accordingly, some selectors can cause the traversal to proceed in a different order than a plain total traversal on the same data would have
 (as well as, of course, traversing much _less_ data than a plain total traversal would have -- that's the point of them, after all).

 For an example of how the directed traversal order in selectors may differ from the norm,